-The Edward Boyle, Laidlaw and the Brotherton Library are now open for study, with bookable study spaces available for University of Leeds staff and students, and NHS members.
+The Edward Boyle and Laidlaw Libraries are open with bookable study spaces available for University of Leeds staff and students, and NHS members.
 If you are able to study from home, please stay at home and do not travel to campus.

 Studying in the Library